sgaul/opportunity/index.md

 ![plot of chunk unnamed-chunk-13](assets/fig/unnamed-chunk-13.png)

-In other words, since much of the variance is explained by the first principal components and since poverty, public assistance, owner-occupied housing, educational attainment, test scores and unemployment have the most weight for that component, most of the opportunity index is described by these variables (poverty, public assistance, etc.).
+In other words: since much of the variance is explained by the first principal component and since poverty, public assistance, owner-occupied housing, educational attainment, test scores and unemployment have the most weight for that component, most of the opportunity index is described by these variables (poverty, public assistance, etc.).

-Not surprisingly, many of these variables also have skewed distributions for Connecticut, and hence a more extreme range of z-scores to factor into the overall index.
+Not surprisingly, many of these variables also have very skewed distributions across Connecticut neighborhoods, and hence a more extreme range of z-scores to factor into the overall index.

 Another way to look at this is to see how well these variables predict the final index values.
 For example, poverty alone predicts the overall index pretty well - the R-squared is 0.78 - meaning that the variation in poverty alone explains 78% of the variation in opportunity.